droid-php/droid-module-mysql-repln/README.md

 ## Information required by the module

+1. Two or more Inventory Hosts, having a `public_ip`.
-1. One or more Inventory Hosts designated as master, thus:-
+2. One or more Inventory Hosts designated as master, thus:-

         my-master:
           private_ip: <ip_addr>